Transfer and Post-Bacc Application is Open

 Post-Baccalaureate

-Students who have earned a bachelor’s degree and wish to pursue a second degree, obtain teacher certification, or meet other academic goals should use the Transfer & Post-baccalaureate Application for Admission to apply for admission.
+Students who have earned a bachelor’s degree and wish to pursue a second degree, obtain teacher certification, or meet other academic goals should apply as a post-baccalaureate applicant.
 Post-baccalaureate applicants interested in pursuing teaching certification must simultaneously apply to Woodring College of Education.
-For graduate studies, please visit the Graduate School website.

 January 1